szczyglis-dev/py-gpt/README.md

 ## Total tokens

-After receiving a response from the model, the application displays the actual total number of tokens used for the query.
+After receiving a response from the model, the application displays the actual total number of tokens used for the query (received from the API).

 ![v2_tokens2](https://github.com/szczyglis-dev/py-gpt/assets/61396542/c81e95b5-7c33-41a6-8910-21d674db37e5)